What is an FHA Loan?

 Key Takeaways

-- An FHA loan is a government‑backed mortgage program that enables homebuyers who might not qualify for conventional loans to purchase a primary residence.
+- An FHA loan is a government‑backed mortgage program built for accessibility.

-- An FHA loan generally has more flexible credit score and debt-to-income requirements than a conventional loan.
+- FHA loans generally have more flexible credit score and debt-to-income requirements than conventional loans.

-An FHA loan is a government‑insured mortgage designed to make homeownership more accessible.
+An FHA loan is a government‑insured mortgage build around flexibility.

-Rather than lending money directly, the Federal Housing Administration (FHA) insures mortgages made by HUD‑approved lenders, which reduces lender risk, allowing buyers to qualify with smaller down payments and more flexible credit profiles.
+Rather than lending money directly, the Federal Housing Administration (FHA) insures mortgages made by HUD‑approved lenders.
+That reduces lender risk, which lets buyers qualify with smaller down payments and more flexible credit profiles.

 That means you may be able to buy a primary residence with as little as 3.5% down and a credit profile that may not meet conventional standards.
 But an FHA loan comes with some important caveats, including mortgage insurance premiums that can sometimes last for the entire loan term.